COBRA Health Insurance: How It Works, Its Pros and Cons

 - If the primary beneficiary enrolls in Medicare.

-- If they are no longer eligible, due to the divorce or death of the covered employee.
+- The divorce or death of the covered employee.

 - They turn 26 and are no longer eligible for the parent's group insurance plan.